kyubifang/jackson-cop3330-assignment4part2/README.md

 If you need to edit any tasks:

 Click the row you would like to edit.
-Double clicking on a value will allow an easy modification.
+Double-clicking on a value will allow an easy modification.
-If double clicking is an issue, you may click on one of the respective edit buttons:
+If double-clicking is an issue, you may click on one of the respective edit buttons:
 Rename, Edit Date, Edit Description.
 The specific variable will be ready to edit.
 Upon finishing, clicking elsewhere or pressing enter will overwrite your previous value.